bgates/axis-and-allies/README.md

 roll for combat: player rolls, opponent rolls also establishes that something irreversible has happened

-after seeing the rolls, calculate/choose casualties the casualty board will look just like the battle board, except that
-- the defender will have casualties depicted
-- the attacker will be able to choose casualties
-- that's about it

 combat progression
 1st battleboard: choices are 'roll for combat' or 'back'/'choose other territory'